cs480x-22c/a2-DataVis-5Ways/README.md

 # Assignment 2 - Data Visualization, 5 Ways

 Using the dataset "cars-sample.csv", I created five visualization using various libraries and languages.
+I used R + ggplot2, Javascript + d3, Python + mathplotlib, Tableau, and Excel to complete this.
 The goal was to use this chart as reference and recreate it using each tool.

 ![ggplot2](img/ggplot2.png)